Aliaksandrblr/base-builder-log/daily-logs/progress.md

 ## Update 47
 - Drafted a simple structure for future mini-experiments
 - One idea per folder, one goal per experiment
+## Update 48
+- Looked into versioning habits for contracts
+- Noted why small iterations are safer